Monicah Amoding: Background and education

 Amoding was born in November 1981.
 She attended Namilyango Girls Primary School in Mukono District, graduating with a Primary Leaving Examination Certificate from there in 1993.

 She went on to obtain her O-Level education from Tororo Girls School, graduating with a Uganda Certificate of Education, in 1997.
 Two years later, she received a Uganda Advanced Certificate of Education from Makerere High School, having completed her A-Level education.

 She holds three academic degrees.
 Her first degree is a Bachelor of Arts in Social Sciences, awarded by Makerere University in 2004.
 Her second degree is a Master of Gender Studies also awarded by Makerere University in 2013.
 Her third degree is a Bachelor of Laws obtained from Makerere in 2018.

 Amoding also holds two certificates, one a Certificate in Leadership, awarded by Uongozi Leadership Institute, Dar es Salam.
-The other is a Certificate in Feminist Leadership, obtained African Women Leadership Institute, Accra.
+The other is a Certificate in Feminist Leadership, obtained from African Women Leadership Institute, Accra.